arttrader/AlgorithmExcercises/README.md

 # AlgorithmClass

-Repository for all the trial, experimental code for the class.
+Repository for all the trial, experimental, and assignment submission code for the online Princeton Algorithm class.